-Nothnagel syndrome is a rare midbrain stroke syndrome that involves the tectum of the midbrain, including the quadrigeminal plate 1-4.
+Nothnagel syndrome is a rare midbrain syndrome that involves the tectum of the midbrain (quadrigeminal plate) and superior cerebellar peduncles 1-4,6.

-Nutcracker syndrome is a vascular compression disorder and refers to the compression of the left renal vein between the superior mesenteric artery (SMA) and aorta.
-This can lead to renal venous hypertension, resulting in rupture of thin-walled veins into the collecting system with resultant hema...
+Nutcracker syndrome is a vascular compression disorder that refers to the compression of the left renal vein most commonly between the superior mesenteric artery (SMA) and aorta, although other variations can exist 1.
+This can lead to renal venous hypertension, resulting in rupture of thin-walle...

 Occipital horn syndrome is a rare X-linked disorder of copper metabolism resulting in connective tissue abnormalities.
 Menkes disease is the severe form of this disease, with patients rarely surviving past 3 years of age.
 Occipital horn syndrome (also known as X-linked cutis laxa or Ehlers Danl...

 Olecranon bursitis refers to inflammation of the olecranon bursa.
 The olecranon bursa is a subcutaneous sac that overlies the olecranon process and contains a small amount of fluid to prevent against injury of subcutaneous tissue and skin from the uncovered bony olecranon.